 - The SLC Paris in-house course calendar is available on p.
-2. - Classes in dance and visual arts follow the SLC Paris in-house calendar. - French universities, theatre, music, and all intensive program partner schools have their own calendars, which vary from the SLC in-house calendar.
+2. - Classes in dance and visual arts follow the SLC Paris in-house calendar. - French universities, filmmaking, music and theatre schools have their own calendars, which vary from the SLC in-house calendar.
 Students who intend to take courses in these areas should wait to receive specific dates before purchasing vacation or return tickets.
-Please note that courses in theatre and music may continue until late June. - All students are required to attend courses until the end of the semester (both at Reid Hall and at partner institutions).
+Please note that courses in theatre and music usually continue until late June. - All students are required to attend courses until the end of the semester (both at Reid Hall and at partner institutions).
 Any student who leaves early without having previously received permission from the Program Director will lose credit.